 - If you have lots of buttons and options, please tell us how to click them correctly, so we can focus on testing your application!
 Screenshots are especially helpful.

-- A brand new Slack test team with your application already installed and configured, along with two test accounts
+- A brand new Slack test workspace with your application already installed and configured, along with two test accounts

 - Admin test account